What Different Types of Bangles Are There?

 Silver is a more affordable precious metal option and is often worn by younger people.
 Silver bangles will mostly be worn plain and heavily layered, and they were made iconic by 1980s teenagers who even wore them over long sleeves.

 Like silver, platinum has cool undertones.
-However, it is a brighter precious metal, it is a and this is reflected in the higher price.
+However, it is a brighter precious metal, which is reflected in the higher price.

-While the structures and metals used to design bangles are limited, the styles in which they can be designed in are infinite.
+While the structures and metals used to design bangles are limited, the potential styles are infinite.
 These designs are what give each bangle its unique qualities and character.
-Here are just a few of the styles of bangles out there.
+Here are just a few of the types of bangles out there.

-The bangles that were being created in the European Art Deco period were embellished, rich, and opulent designs.
+The bangles created in the European Art Deco jewellery period were embellished, rich, and opulent designs.
 If you’re looking for a unique piece of antique jewellery, an antique Art Deco bangle is a great choice.